Sugar Land Regional Airport: Current name

 Sugar Land Regional Airport received its current name in October 2002.
 The airfield was formerly known as Sugar Land Municipal Airport and Hull Field.
 It is the fourth-largest airport in Greater Houston as of 2009, receiving annual usage from private planes of more than 100 Fortune 500 companies.
 TXP, Inc. released a report identifying the airport as "foremost general reliever airport in the southwest sector" and "a catalyst for corporate commerce in the Greater Houston market including the Westchase District, Uptown, and Greenway Plaza."

 The airport is the fourth-largest in the Houston area, serving as a reliever for William P. Hobby Airport.
 As of 2010, Sugar Land Regional is the third-busiest airport in Greater Houston by number of aircraft operations.

 Facilities and aircraft

 Sugar Land Regional Airport covers an area of 622 acre and contains one concrete paved runway designated 17/35 which measures 8,000 x 100 ft (2,438 x 30 m).
-For the 12-month period ending July 28, 2005, the airport had 90,758 aircraft operations, an average of 248 per day: 95% general aviation, 5% air taxi and less than 1% military.
-In August 2017, there were 139 aircraft based at this airport: 84 single-engine, 18 multi-engine, 34 jet and 3 helicopter.
+For the 12-month period ending February 28, 2023, the airport had 43,973 aircraft operations, an average of 120 per day: 99% general aviation, and less than 1% military.
+In February 2023, there were 162 aircraft based at this airport: 104 single-engine, 16 multi-engine, 39 jet and 3 helicopter.

 The airport includes the former Stanford Aviation hangar, described by Mimi Swartz of Texas Monthly as "impeccably landscaped."
 Flights from the terminal went to Antigua.

-US Customs and Border Protection has a small facility at the airport.
+U.S. Customs and Border Protection has a small facility for incoming international flights at this airport.